UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

+# Config parameters
+These parameters are stored in the `config.yml` file.
+Default values can be found at `documentation/default_config.yml`.

 ## Data paths
-`dataframe_csv`: Path to the csv file containing training data labels\
+`dataframe_csv`: Path to the CSV file containing training data labels\
 `data_path`: Path to the folder containing all the audio clips to be trained on\
-`bg_noise_path`: Path the the folder contain audio clips to be used as background noise in the BackgroundNoise data augmentation.
+`bg_noise_path`: Path to a folder containing audio clips for background noise in the BackgroundNoise data augmentation.
 Optional if the `bg_noise_p` is set to zero.

 ## Dataframe columns
 `offset_col`: Name of the column with the within-clip offset of each chunk in seconds\